 In terms of rewards, the Kimpton program isn’t points-based.
 Kimpton members earn one free night for every 7 stays or 20 nights at Kimpton properties.
 These aren’t tied to the calendar year, and don’t expire, so even though I haven’t stayed at a Kimpton since 2015, I still have six “credits” towards a free night.

 Going forward, you’ll earn IHG points when staying at Kimpton properties.
 If you’re making progress towards a free Kimpton night, those credits will be converted into points as well.
-And if you have a free night at Kimpton, that will be converted into a free night that can be used at any IHG hotel worldwide (similar to the free night that comes with the IHG® Rewards Club Select Credit Card).
+And if you have a free night at Kimpton, that will be converted into a free night that can be used at any IHG hotel worldwide (similar to the free night that comes with the IHG® Rewards Club Premier Credit Card).

 Kimpton elites will also be merged into the current IHG rewards structure, and all “Tiers” will be relabeled as Gold/Platinum/Spire.